Stable sums to infer high return levels of multivariate rainfall time series: Case study of heavy rainfall in France

 \subsection{Analysis of the radial component}

-At each region, we start by studying the supremum norm observations, i.e. $(|X_t|)_{t=1,\dots,n}$.
-We apply all three methods to estimate confidence intervals for the 50 years return level of Fall observations of the supremum norm.
-The obtained estimates are presented in Figure~\ref{fig:resultCI} where the rows correspond to different regions and the columns correspond to different methods.
-We notice that, as suggested by the simulation study in Section~\ref{sec:SS}, the confidence intervals obtained with the peaks over threshold method might be too narrow and underestimate the expected return level.
-We also remark that the block maxima method varies strongly for different block length choices in Figure~\ref{fig:resultCI}, thus a careful choice is required.
-Finally, we conclude that the stable sums method, illustrated in the third column of Figure~\ref{fig:resultCI}, gives robust estimates as a function of $k$.
+At each region, we start by studying the supremum norm sample $(|\bfX_1|, \dots, |\bfX_n|)$.
+The estimates of the 50 years norm return levels are presented in Figure~\ref{fig:resultCI} as a function of $k$.
+The rows correspond to different regions.
+We see that the stable sums method gives robust estimates as a function of $k$.
+For comparison, the Pareto-based methods are also implemented in terms of $k$ in the supplementary material.

-To complete the analysis on the supremum norms we look at qqplots of the observed records $(S_{i,bl}(\widehat{\alpha}^n(k))^{1/\widehat{\alpha}^n(k)})_{i=1,\dots,\lfloor n/bl \rfloor }$ against the theoretical stable quantiles to the power $1/\widehat{\alpha}^n(k)$, for $k=150, 250, 350, 450$, where sum lengths are chosen as detailed in Section~\ref{sec:tuning:par}.
+To select a value for $k$, we inspect the qqplots of the observed stable records given by $(S_{i,b(k)}(\widehat{\alpha}^n(k))^{1/\widehat{\alpha}^n(k)})_{t=1,\dots,\lfloor n/b(k) \rfloor }$, against the theoretical stable quantiles to the power $1/\widehat{\alpha}^n(k)$.
+Recall the pairs $\widehat{\alpha}^n(k), b(k)$ are the ones detailed in Section~\ref{sec:tuning:par}.
 Figures \ref{fig:resultQQ1}, \ref{fig:resultQQ2}, \ref{fig:resultQQ3} contain the qqplots for the northwest, south and northeast, respectively, and allow us to assess goodness of fit for the different choices of $k$.
-We conclude from Figure~\ref{fig:resultQQ1} that for the northwest locations, the choice $k=350$, $bl = 165$ captures nicely the intermediate and extreme quantiles.
-For the southern region, we see in Figure~\ref{fig:resultQQ2} that the choice $k = 250$ and $bl = 105$ gives an accurate fit.
-Lastly, for the northeast region, Figure~\ref{fig:resultQQ3} suggests the choices $k=350$ and $bl = 70$, or $k=450$ and $bl=53$, for a correct alignment of intermediate and high quantiles.
+We conclude from Figure~\ref{fig:resultQQ1} that for the northwest locations, the choice $k=350$, $b(k) = 165$ captures nicely the intermediate and extreme quantiles.
+For the southern region, we see in Figure~\ref{fig:resultQQ2} that the choice $k = 150$ and $b(k) = 135$ gives an accurate fit.
+Lastly, for the northeast region, Figure~\ref{fig:resultQQ3} suggests the choices $k=350$ and $b(k) = 70$, or $k=450$ and $b(k)=53$, for a correct alignment of intermediate and high quantiles.

-To summarize, the stable sums method is robust for different choices of $k$ and qqplots allow one to assess goodness-of-fit properties.